Frank Sinatra

 Death1988-05-14

 Sinatra also forged a highly successful acting career.
 After winning the Academy Award for Best Supporting Actor for From Here to Eternity (1953), he starred in The Man with the Golden Arm (1955) and The Manchurian Candidate (1962).
-Sinatra also appeared in musicals such as On the Town (1949), Guys and Dolls (1955), High Society (1956), and Pal Joey (1957), which won him a Golden Globe Award.
-Toward the end of his career, he frequently played detectives, including the title character in Tony Rome (1967).
-Sinatra received the Golden Globe Cecil B. DeMille Award in 1971.
-On television, The Frank Sinatra Show began on CBS in 1950, and he continued to make appearances on television throughout the 1950s and 1960s.
+Sinatra also appeared in musicals such as On the Town (1949); Guys and Dolls (1955); High Society (1956); and Pal Joey (1957), the last of which won him a Golden Globe Award.
+Toward the end of his career, Sinatra frequently played detectives, including the title character in Tony Rome (1967) and the titular The Detective (1968).
+He received the Golden Globe Cecil B. DeMille Award in 1971.
+Sinatra also directed the anti-war drama None but the Brave (1965).
+On television, The Frank Sinatra Show began on CBS in 1950, and Sinatra continued to make appearances on television throughout the 1950s and 1960s.

 Biography from the Wikipedia article Frank Sinatra.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.